Larry Elder: Social issues

-Elder opposes abortion, calling it "murder."
-He has argued that Roe v.
-Wade should be overturned, calling the decision "one of the worst decisions that the Supreme Court ever handed down."
-He believes that abortion laws should be decided at the state level.

-Elder has made anti-LGBT remarks on Twitter and has repeatedly used male pronouns when referring to transgender women, such as Playboy model Ines Rau and fellow gubernatorial candidate Caitlyn Jenner.
+Elder has made anti-LGBTQ remarks on Twitter and has repeatedly used male pronouns when referring to transgender women, such as model Ines Rau and fellow gubernatorial candidate Caitlyn Jenner.
 In 2021, Elder accused California of having a "soft-on-crime ethos"; he opposes a California law that banned police from using certain chokeholds.
 Elder opposes 2014 California Proposition 47, which reclassified as misdemeanors many lower-level drug and property crimes that had formerly been felonies, and said that if elected governor he would press for the proposition to be repealed.

-Science, environment, and COVID-19 pandemic
+Science, environment, and the COVID-19 pandemic

 During his media career, Elder published and gave airtime to misinformation and fringe views on scientific topics, such as secondhand tobacco smoke, climate change, and COVID-19 treatments.
 In a 2000 book, Elder suggested that the health hazards of secondhand tobacco smoke had been exaggerated, rejecting the scientific consensus that secondhand smoke is a serious threat that caused 2.5 million deaths in the half-century before 2014.

-Elder's website once described climate change as a "myth"; in a 2008 interview, he called climate change a "crock," disparaged Republicans such as John McCain and George W. Bush, who acknowledged climate change, and said that global warming is not a "big peril" to planet Earth.
-In 2021, Elder acknowledged that the climate is warming, but refused to accept the overwhelming scientific consensus that human activity is the primary contributor, claiming that concern about climate change is "alarmism."
+Elder's website once described climate change as a "myth"; in a 2008 interview, he called climate change a "crock", disparaged Republicans such as John McCain and George W. Bush, who acknowledged climate change, and said that global warming is not a "big peril" to planet Earth.
+In 2021, Elder acknowledged that the climate is warming, but rejected the scientific consensus that human activity is the primary contributor, calling concern over climate change "alarmism."

 In 2021, Elder pledged to remove current statewide public health mandates for state government workers in California, such as COVID-19 vaccine requirements, face mask requirements, or regular COVID-19 testing.
 Elder encouraged "people in high-risk categories, people who are older" to be vaccinated but said that "young people" do not need to be vaccinated.
 In 2021, Elder did not challenge a call-in listener to his radio show who espoused COVID-19 misinformation suggesting that COVID-19 vaccines were dangerous and part of a Bill Gates-orchestrated plot, and a page on Elder's website promoted the call-in listener's comments by saying, "You'll want to hear this physician's take on the vaccines."
 Elder has proposed suspending or waiving the requirements of the California Environmental Quality Act, contending that doing so would speed up housing construction.

 Race relations

 Elder does not believe in systemic racism, calling it a lie.
 He is a critic of the Black Lives Matter movement, blaming it for rising crime.
 As part of his criticism of welfare, he stated that it is more harmful to Black families than slavery ever was.
 He has proposed school choice as a solution for poor performance of Black children in school.

+In 2025, Larry Elder posted a cartoon that depicted Zohran Mamdani, a Muslim candidate in the 2025 New York City mayoral election, as a plane crashing into the World Trade Center.